section-engineering-education/engineering-education/content/articles/wavelet-transform-analysis-of-images-using-waveletanalyzer-toolbox-in-matlab/index.md

 In the first step, we have an image of the dimension `MxM`.
 A row-wise operation is performed on this image.
 It is done in the low-pass wavelet decomposition filter(Lo_D) and the high pass wavelet decomposition filter(Hi-D).

-Then, the downsampling of two is done for the output of both filters.
+Then the down-sampling of two is done for the output of both filters.

-The next step is performing a column-wise operation to the downsampled output.
-The downsampling of two is also done for the output of the column-wise operation.
-The output of the downsampling gives the wavelet coefficients.
+The next step is performing a column-wise operation to the down-sampled output.
+The down-sampling of two is also done for the output of the column-wise operation.
+The output of the down-sampling gives the wavelet coefficients.

 These coefficients are approximated coefficient, horizontal detailed, vertical detailed and detailed diagonal coefficients.